Earthfiredrake/SWL-Cartographer/README.md

 I intend to permit setting migration from the first public beta to v1.0.x, but this may be subject to change.
 As with my other mods, this update compatibility window will occasionally be shifted to reduce legacy code clutter.

 ## Change Log
+Version 0.1.7-beta
++ Calling it a beta, mostly just tired of alphas, and I want to put it on curse already
++ SAF update, includes all lore and champion locations from New Dawn
+  + Use bed transition markers to move between day and night (including Wrath of the Dawn) maps
++ More backend reworks, bug fixes etc.

 Version 0.1.6-alpha
 + Change to Modules.xml & LoginPrefs.xml, avoid hotpatch and clear bxmls